Revision note:We will be adding one more side on which Claude McLin played for the Allegro label, on a single by a singer named Chuck Castle.

 According to Wilson and Goeman, only "There's a Small Hotel" is complete, though "Hot House" as well as "Goodbye" are nearly so.
-Nonetheless, there is a lot of McLin to be heard here.
+Nonetheless, there much McLin to be heard.
 On the original Savoy issue (and every other issue before SJL 1132, so far as we know) the tenor solo on "Small Hotel" as well as the alto solo on "These Foolish Things" were artifically repeated.
 SJL 1132 restores the original recording.
 It is not known whether the Denon/Savoy CD reverts to the doctored versions.
-The Savoy CD release from 1998 avoids doctoring.
+The Savoy CD release from 1998, which we have heard, avoids doctoring.

 On November 23, a McKie-sponsored Thanksgiving Night dance at the Pershing Ballroom featured four different bands and included Eddie Chamblee, Tom Archia, Claude McLin, John Jenkins, Cecil Bogan, and Bruz Freeman.
 On this occasion, it was Eddie Chamblee's photo that ran in the Defender (November 18).